The most overlooked islands in the world

 14. Alonissos

 The Greek paradise of Alonissos boasts isolated Aegean beaches.
+(Photo courtesy Andreas Menayas/Creative Commons/Flickr)

 Santorini and Mykonos have long been the popular kids among the Greek Isles, but Alonissos is a treasure it'd be best not to miss.